-Mushrooms don’t have any seeds, they have spore- Technically called mushroom sperms.
-You can’t grow mushroom just like any other plant.
+Mushrooms don’t have any seeds, they have spores- Technically called mushroom Spores.
+You can’t grow mushrooms just like any other plant.
 They need specific climatic conditions to grow.

-Mushroom love cool, moist environment.
+Mushrooms love a cool, moist environment.
 Technically, they can survive on any biodegradable substance.
 It can stale bread or rotten fruit or anything that will decompose eventually.

 Just like other members of the fungus family, Mushroom grows from spores deposited on favorable material called substrates in favorable conditions.

 First, the mycelium will grow then the head develops into a full-size umbrella or roof like an oyster mushroom.
 If you leave the mushroom attached then after few days it develops the spores and dies on its own.
 The spores produced will spread by the wind & grow again and this process continues.

 Generally Mushroom loves damp organic materials.
 The best oyster mushrooms we eat are grown commercially in the cultivation centers.
 In a cultivation center, dry Staw, sugar cane, or rice husks are used commercially.

 These materials are low cost and highly nutritious growing substrates for oyster mushrooms.

 Do you know?- Originally, oyster mushrooms are grown on tree barks.
 The same media was in use for more than 100 years for commercial cultivation.